sbaiahmed1/react-native-blur/README.md

   - Automatic fallback to `BlurView` with enhanced blur effects
   - Same performance characteristics as `BlurView`

+### LiquidGlassContainer

+- **iOS 26+**:
+  - **Native Container Effects**: Uses `UIGlassContainerEffect` API for efficient glass grouping
+  - **Optimized Spacing**: Hardware-accelerated spacing calculations
+  - **Animation Ready**: Smooth animations with no performance impact
+- **iOS < 26 & Android**:
+  - Lightweight View fallback with minimal overhead

 ### General Tips

 - Avoid using too many blur/glass views simultaneously on lower-end devices
 - Consider using `reducedTransparencyFallbackColor` for better accessibility
-- `LiquidGlassView` automatically falls back to `BlurView` on unsupported platforms
+- `LiquidGlassView` and `LiquidGlassContainer` automatically fall back on unsupported platforms
-- Both components are optimized for React Native's new architecture (Fabric)
+- All components are optimized for React Native's new architecture (Fabric)

+## What's New in v4.1.2

+### 🌊 LiquidGlassContainer Component (NEW)

+- **New Component**: `LiquidGlassContainer` for iOS 26+ glass container effects
+- Uses iOS 26+ `UIGlassContainerEffect` API for grouping glass elements
+- Configurable spacing between glass elements with the `spacing` prop
+- Perfect for creating interactive, grouped glass interfaces
+- Automatic fallback to regular View on Android and older iOS versions
+- Fully integrated with animated components for dynamic effects

 ## What's New in v4.0.0